 Closing Out Our Historic First Decade with an Historic Documentary Film — & Party!

-Join us in celebrating our first decade with
+Join us in closing out our first decade:

 Josh Kun of the Annenberg School of Communications proclaims that every musical encounter is a cross-cultural encounter.
 Out of all such encounters that have resulted in the richness of American popular music, none has been so prominent or so fraught with fraternity and conflict as the one between African Americans and American Jews.